-Our Master of Science in Nursing program is tailored for working nurses, UST’s MSN program is flexible.
-With full-time and part-time degree plan options, you can complete the MSN in 2-3 years while still working a full-time job.
+The Master of Science in Nursing program is designed to advance your nursing career and increase your earning potential.
+Tailored for working nurses, UST’s MSN program is flexible, with full-time and part-time degree plan options.
+Nurses can complete the MSN in 2-3 years while still working a full-time job.

 Course work is online, with simulation labs being held at UST’s state of the art Center for Science and Health Professions.